laserpants/area-51/docs/README.md

 #### Records

-Records are typically described as unordered containers of labeled fields.
-Contrary to this intuitive understanding, and for reasons discussed in [x], fields, in our implementation, are actually sequences of values.
-In other words, the same label is allowed to appear more than once in a record.
+Records are usually defined as unordered containers of labeled *fields* (name-value pairs).
+Our implementation deviates slightly from this, in that the same label is allowed to appear more than once in a record.
+A field is therefore not just a key-value pair, but rather a key associated with an ordered sequences of values.
+The reasons for this are discussed in [x].

 $$
 \begin{align*}